 Notes

-- Cupcakes are best served the same day of baking, but will remain moist for up to 48 hours when covered in a sealed container.
+- Storage: Cupcakes are best served the same day of baking, but will remain moist for up to 48 hours when covered in a sealed container at room temperature.

-- This recipe can be made with all-purpose flour instead of cake flour, but the texture will be coarser and cupcakes will not turn out as tender.
-I highly recommend using cake flour.
+- Cake flour alternatives: This recipe can be made with all-purpose flour instead of cake flour, but the texture will be coarser and cupcakes will not turn out quite as tender.
+Readers have also had success using a cake flour substitute that calls for replacing 2 tablespoons of flour per cup with cornstarch.

-- The frosting recipe makes enough to pipe tall, dramatic frosting onto each cupcake (like shown in the photos).
-If you'd like to make less frosting and spread on with a knife, cut the recipe in half.
+- Frosting quantity: The frosting recipe makes enough to pipe tall, dramatic frosting onto each cupcake (like shown in the photos).
+If you'd like to make less frosting and spread it with a knife, cut the recipe in half.

 Heather, I think that the gram measurements of the sugar is incorrect.
 1cup of sugar = 200g.
 I love this recipe..
 It is my go-to recipe for vanilla cupcakes!